nadamedhat27/Full-Stack/Back-End/Node.js/express Apps.md

 ```

->use function is going fir for every single request coming in
+>use function is going fire for every single request coming in
->but only if the request reaches this point in the
+>but only if the request reaches this point in the code